 In Caster Semenya’s case, she is 46 XY with a DSD.
 According to reports, she has internal testes, which produce high levels of testosterone (in the male range).
 What specific DSD she has is not public knowledge.
 But what we do know is that she does not have complete androgen insensitivity.
 In such a case, the high circulating testosterone levels don’t matter, because they have little effect.

 What we should recognize is the sheer complexity of it all.
 Do we define sex based on chromosomes? internal or external genitalia?
 Hormone level and impact?
 It’s difficult.

-Somehow, we have to make a murky spectrum fit into the classification model that sport utilizes.
+Somehow, we have to make a murky mess fit into the classification model that sport utilizes.
 Now that classification model could have 2, 3, 4, whatever.
 I’m open to arguments about that.
-But fitting a spectrum into categories is difficult.
+But fitting edge cases into nice and neat categories is difficult.

 My take?
 If you want to understand how complex this is skim through this research article.
 Here’s the bottom line, if you think there is an easy answer in either direction, you’re wrong.

 What about other genetic advantages like Michael Phelps “lactic acid” or Shaq’s height?

 First off, the idea that Phelps produces “half as much lactic acid” which has been cited in The Washington Post, The Daily Show, and elsewhere is complete and utter bunk.
 Sorry, as an exercise scientist, that statement makes zero sense physiologically AND based on the data that statement comes from, is completely false.
 I won’t belabor the point, but this myth bugs me to death.